Taking The Long Way Home

 When I look back on the strange detour my life has taken since October 30th, 1998, it seems surreal, like I'm viewing my own life from a distance.
 So much has changed, I don't even recognise it.
 To the reader, in case you're reading this and thinking, 'Oh no, another whoa-is-me sob story', yes, so you might want to stop reading this story at this point.
 I'll give you enough time to reach your mouse, and surf away to something a little more upbeat.
 There, happy now?
 Anyway, back to the story, although calling it a story makes you, the reader, think it's made up.
 Believe me, I wish it was made up also!
 But I know there is no way I ever could have had a good enough imagination to make this up.

-I had just gotten off work at the Bellevue, Wash.
-Post Office (it's ironic, but before my accident happened, I was constantly complaining about how much I hated what I was doing; now I would kill to be able to go back to work!)
-Anyway, I had driven up to my bank in North Bend to cash my paycheck, this being pay day.
-There was a branch of my bank in Fall City, and if I'd thought to go there, I wouldn't have been driving on the road where the wreck took place.
+I had just gotten off work at the post office where I worked (it's ironic, but before my accident happened, I was constantly complaining about how much I hated what I was doing; now I would kill to be able to go back to work!)
+Anyway, I had driven up to my bank in a town about 20 miles away to cash my paycheck, this being pay day.
+There was a branch of my bank in a town closer, and if I'd thought to go there, I wouldn't have been driving on the road where the wreck took place.
 Isn't it ironic (hey, that would make a great title for a song!) that the smallest, seemingly-inconcequencial decision can turn out to be so signifigant?
 I had just left the bank, and was headed home.
-My wife and I were expected in Spokane, at the home of my inlaws, later that day.
+My wife and I were expected in a city a couple hundred miles away at the home of my in laws, later that day.
 I was just motoring along, when a lady driving a Jeep Grand Cherokee decided that right then would be a great time to turn into a friend's place.
 There was only one small problem; my truck and me were coming the opposite way.
 Needless to say, the account of what followed is based on eyewitness accounts, because my memory of the event is non-existant.